 The beautiful architecture & the breeziness of the palace make it worth a visit.

-I wish I could visit this place again because watching the fascinating carved windows of the Palace of Winds were unbelievably exotic, incredibly gorgeous, and arguably.
+I wish I could visit this place again because watching the fascinating carved windows of the Palace of Winds was unbelievably exotic, incredibly gorgeous, and arguably.